argosity/hippo/docs/command.md

 `lanes generate screen <name>`

-In the Lanes lexicon, a screen is a View that has a few extra properties, "title" and "specification".
-It is capable of being dynamically loaded and also consolidates pubsub events for all it's client views.

-The specification contains attributes that are checked to see if the logged in user can access the screen or not.
-If they are not allowed access, then the screen will not be listed as available and they will not be able to load it or it's data.
+In the Lanes lexicon, a screen is a Component that is able to be loaded on demand.
+By default, the styles and Javascript code that make up a screen are not loaded as part of the applications main bundles.
+Instead the screen is loaded on demand when the user clicks on a menu.

-Remote data events for all subviews are applied by the view, and then bubble up to the screen.
-This allows the screen to display a notification to the user alerting them that another user edited the data that is being currently displayed.
+Remote data events for all sub components bubble up to the screen.
+This allows the screen to display a notification to the user alerting them that another user edited data that is being currently displayed somewhere on the view.

 # lanes update